ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

             continuous-integration:
                 secret-push-token: $some-long-encrytped-value

+12. In a local setup, you might want to disable CSRF by going to: "Manage Jenkins" - "Configure Global Security" and uncheck "Prevent Cross Site Request Forgery exploits".
+Also disable the option `use-crumb` in `application-jenkins.yml`.

 ### Upgrade Jenkins
 Build the latest version of the jenkins image, stop the running container and mount the Jenkins data volume to the new LTS container: